The Cobar Bioregion

 Removal

 Extensive removal and control of INS is regulated by the Government through an approvals process.
-See our page on Harvesting here.
+See our page on INS removal here.

 For all control methods;